 - Within Louisiana, Acadiana ranks in the bottom half as a region (5th out of 8)

-- In the nine-parish 1A region, 25.5 percent of adults have an associate degree or above, while only 20 percent have a bachelor’s degree or above
+- In the nine-parish 1A region, as of 2020 Census data, 27.5% of adults have an associate degree or above, while only 21.3% have a bachelor’s degree or above

 - We must improve this trajectory to remain economically competitive and prepare our citizens for good jobs and good wages